perfsonar/docs/release_candidates/4.1b1/_sources/psconfig_pscheduler_agent.txt

 Performing this role is a multi-step process that includes the following:

 #.
-Read the templates and optionally perform local modifications to the template
+Read the configured templates and optionally apply local modifications
 #.
 Determine the pScheduler tasks to schedule
 #.
-Communicate with the appropriate pScheduler servers to ensure the tasks are created.
+Communicate with the appropriate pScheduler servers to ensure the tasks are created

-These steps are completed when the following events occur:
+These steps are completed anytime one of the following events occur:

 * The agent starts
 * Within a configurable amount of time of a change to a *local* configuration file (changes to remote files are not detected).
 By default the value is *1 minute*.